urme-b/PulseShift/README.md

 Live demo: https://urme-b.github.io/PulseShift/

-## What it does
+## Using it

-Give it the conditions for your session and it returns the odds the weather will cost you, plus a recommendation.
-One rule always overrides the model: if the heat index hits 103°F or the AQI hits 150, it's flagged unsafe, full stop.
-And if you're on the live forecast, it also points out the safest hour of the day to go.
+- Enter your session's conditions → get the odds the weather will suppress it, plus a recommendation.
+- A hard rule overrides the model: heat index ≥ 103°F or AQI ≥ 150 → flagged unsafe, full stop.
+- On the live forecast, it also points out the safest hour of the day to go.

 ## Results